JuusoSaavalainen/Neural-network-with-numpy/README.md

 ## Training simple CLI

 If you want you can train the model with your own parameters.
-Read the Instaling part carefully, several paths must be switched so it works (better solution soon).
+Follow the instructions please.

 ### Current model used in GUI: *test_data accuracy = 98.16%*